 By Giulia Leo / Staff Writer

-Carolina Miller is a JCU student who has just started her second year,currently studying International Relations and Legal Studies.
-She is actively involved with the Black Lives Matter and Feminist movement and has some pretty outstanding achievements in her curriculum.
-Not only is she a member of Black Lives Matter Rome, but she also works with Neri Italiani-Black Italians (NIBI), and Women’s March Rome (WMR).
+Carolina Miller is a second year student majoring in International Relations and Legal Studies at John Cabot.
+She is actively involved with the Black Lives Matter and Feminist movements and works with Black Lives Matter Rome, Neri Italiani-Black Italians (NIBI), and Women’s March Rome (WMR).

-You mention activism, which I feel is a very big part of your life.
-I know you are very active in promoting feminism and anti-racism.
+You are very active in promoting feminism and anti-racism.
 Let’s start with the former.
 How did you get started with the women’s movement?

-When I was about 17, Donald Trump was getting elected in the US and the political situation in Brazil was getting intense as well.
+When I was about 17, Donald Trump was elected President in the US, and the political situation in Brazil was getting intense as well.
 It felt like everything was coming up all together, and I wasn’t okay with what was happening around me.
-So I told my parents I wanted to go to a rally, and they said no. Ultimately, what I did was, after the rally was over, I went to a meeting organized by Women’s March Rome, and, from then, I started developing a relationship with them.
+So I told my parents I wanted to go to a rally.
+They said no. However, they allowed me to attend a meeting organized by Women’s March Rome (WMR).
+That was when I started connecting with the members of the organization.
 Eventually, I ended up being one of the leaders of the Women’s March of 2018.
-That was my first true experience with an organization.
-It was just really cool, and it truly opened my eyes.
-I felt very inspired by all of those strong, independent women.
+That was my first true experience with a feminist organization.
+It was really cool, and it truly opened my eyes.
+I felt very inspired by all the strong, independent women I met.

 What about the anti-racist movement?
 How did you become a member of BLM Roma and get to work with Black Italians?

 My involvement with BLM is closely tied to my experience with WMR.
 Every year, WMR organizes activities dealing with themes that span from climate change to immigrants rights.
-After I had been with them for quite a while, the George Floyd incident happened, and it really caught the media attention, as well as ours.
-So, not even a week after it happened, we decided we had to do something about it.
+After being with them for quite a while, the George Floyd incident happened, and it really caught the media attention, as well as ours.
+Not even a week later, we decided to do something about it.
 We had a small George Floyd rally in front of the US Embassy.
 However, the police intervened and tried to take away our things.
 They weren’t particularly violent with us, but still, I remember feeling very scared.
 We had no phones, no IDs, nothing they could identify us with, so, in the end, they just let us go.

-The concern about COVID never really left my mind.
-We, in fact, planned the protest in a big space -Piazza del Popolo, and we got there early, in order to mark the ground with Xs to ensure social distancing.
+The concern with COVID never really left my mind.
+We planned the protests in big spaces like Piazza del Popolo, and we got there early, in order to mark the ground with Xs to ensure social distancing.
 We also made sure people knew they had to wear a mask, or they’d be asked to leave.
 We had extra masks as well, together with hand sanitizer, and we did our best to ensure safety.
 Overall, I think we did a pretty good job at that.

 What were your feelings during the protests?
 Were you scared?

 I was scared, because it was scary, it still is scary: we are in the middle of a pandemic, and people cannot forget that.
 That’s why it’s important to understand that some might be too scared to come out, that’s fine and totally understandable.
-What really matters is that people do what they can, and if you’re not going to the protests but you’re educating yourself and raising awareness, that is already a great accomplishment.
+What really matters is that everyone does what they can, and if you’re not going to the protests but you’re educating yourself and raising awareness, that is already a great accomplishment.

 FASHION AND MODELING

-I feel like another very important context in which racism is not discussed enough is fashion.
-Now, I have to admit that, as I was getting ready for our little chat, I was searching for your name all over the internet, and I found you were mentioned in an article on The Guardian that discussed the issue of lack of inclusivity in the fashion industry.
-First of all, what a great achievement!
-Second, tell me more about it!
+Another context in which racism is not discussed enough is fashion.
+You were mentioned in an article on The Guardian on the lack of inclusivity in the fashion industry.
+Tell me more about it.

-It all began when Stella Jean, a truly incredible woman and one of the few black Italian designers, came to speak at one of our events and we got to meet her.
-Since then, she got Denise’s number as well as mine, and we kept in contact.
-One day, I got a message from Denise Berhane, the co- founder of BLM Roma, asking me to join a video conference as the face of BLM Roma in her place.
-She didn’t give me many details, she just said it was going to involve Versace and Prada and that I needed to write a speech in English for it.
+It all began when Stella Jean, a truly incredible woman and one of the few black Italian designers, came to speak at one of our events.
+On that occasion, she got my number, and we kept in touch.
+One day, I received a message from Denise Berhane, the co- founder of BLM Roma, asking me to join a video conference in her place.
+She didn’t give me much detail, she just said it was going to involve Versace and Prada and that I needed to write a speech in English for it.

 Yes!
-I did modeling when I was younger.
-I never did anything really huge, but it was always a lot of fun.
-But, aside from all of the enjoyment that comes from being in the fashion world -you know, wearing pretty dresses and getting to walk on runways, being a girl who doesn’t speak the language and doesn’t look like all the other girls was quite hard for me.
-They would often be very rude and condescending and they were constantly recommending people to lose weight.
-So, at a certain point, I just decided to quit before the environment became too toxic.
+I did modeling when I was younger, mostly for fun.
+However, aside from all of the enjoyment that comes from being in the fashion world -you know, wearing pretty dresses and getting to walk on runways, being a little girl who doesn’t speak the language and doesn’t look like all the other models was quite hard for me.
+They would often be rude and condescending and they were constantly recommending people to lose weight.
+This is why I decided to quit before the environment became too toxic.

-Would you ever consider getting involved again with fashion in the future, maybe becoming yourself an ambassador of the campaign for inclusivity in the Italian industry?
+Would you ever consider getting involved again with fashion in the future, maybe becoming yourself an ambassador for inclusivity in the Italian industry?

 I definitely have.
-I sing and I rap and I try to freestyle, and many of the things I record or write down are political or at least concern activism.
-However, right now I’m very focused on my academic career, so I’m not paying too much attention to the musical side.
+I sing and rap and I try to freestyle, and many of the things I record or write are political.
+However, right now I’m trying to make my studies my priority, and I’m not paying too much attention to the musical side.
 I’m not going to lie, I often find myself giving it a second thought, since I’m surrounded by people who are involved with the music industry.
-Maybe, I’ll consider it when the right time comes.
+Who knows, my future is not written yet.

 Speaking of future, what do you see yourself doing after university?
 What is your dream job?

 I think it’s very stressful when people try to make a goal too specific and then they feel burnt out.
-I think a lot of activists my age have very precise goals, so, once that objective is fulfilled, they just feel burnt out and don’t how to continue.
+A lot of activists my age have very precise goals, so, once that objective is fulfilled, they just don’t how to continue.
 So, I don’t really have an exact idea.
-I just know what direction I want my life to take, and I’m just going to work everyday until I figure it out.
 My story is not written yet.

-As we closed the interview, I realized how, from being a relevant activist to excelling in singing and dancing and having experience in the fashion industry, Carolina has truly proven to be what the Greeks would call a polýtropos: literally, a person that turns from many parts.
-That is why she surely is an inspiration for the JCU community and a demonstration that one can be so many different things at the same time, without the need to fit into boxes.
+As we closed the interview, I realized how, from being a relevant activist to excelling in singing and dancing and having experience in the fashion industry, Carolina has truly proven to be what the Greeks would call polýtropos: literally, a person that turns from many parts.

 Images courtesy of Carolina Miller.